 Taking Care of Your Vintage Carpet

 Vintage carpets can be cleaned the same way as you brush off your regular carpet.
 Brushing is a basic cleaning method and you have to brush the carpet in the direction of the nap.
 Improperly brushing a vintage carpet will damage the structure and texture of its surface.
 Regular brushing will maintain the natural shine of your vintage carpet for decades to come.
 Although vacuuming is recommended, it is a good idea to not vacuum your carpet too often.
 Make sure you also flip over the carpet to clean the back so your vintage carpet remains dust-free.
+If you don’t clean your vintage carpet regularly, they might end up being infested by bugs so you’re going to need to contact a bug exterminator like Crazylegs Dearborn Heights.

 Vintage carpets fluctuate in price tags as their condition, rarity and age determines their true value.
 This means a vintage carpet can be an expensive purchase for your home.
 Rare and historically significant vintage carpets can cost thousands of dollars.